CWolfs/MissionControl/README.md

 For full information on the random spawns, see the [Random Spawns](./docs/random-spawns.md) page.

+### New AI

+Completely new AI behaviours that do not exist in the vanilla game.

+* Follow Lance - Follows the heaviest mech in the target lance

 ### Single Player Skirmish Support with Quick Skirmish Feature

 Mission Control works on single player skirmish if a contract type ruleset is created for it.